elastic/apm/specs/agents/sanitization.md

 they use to replace the value so long as it's consistent and does not reveal the value it has replaced.
 The replacement string SHOULD be `[REDACTED]`.

+Fields that MUST be sanitized are:
+- HTTP Request and Response headers (except [HTTP/2 pseudo-headers](https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.3) which SHOULD NOT be redacted), and
-Fields that MUST be sanitized are the HTTP Request headers, HTTP Response headers, and form fields in an `application/x-www-form-urlencoded` request body.
-No fields (including `set-cookie` headers) are exempt from this.
+- form fields in an `application/x-www-form-urlencoded` request body.

 The query string and other captured request bodies (such as `application/json`) SHOULD NOT be sanitized.